lua730/croc_shorcut/README.md

 # usage
 When you drag a file onto the shortcut on desktop, croc will send the file.

-When you open a shortcut, if there is a copied address in the clipboard (for example "croc bidonqt"), croc will begin downloading.
+When you open a shortcut, if there is a copied address in the clipboard (for example "croc yourfriendname"), croc will begin downloading.

 When opening a shortcut without a copied address in the clipboard, the default download address will be used, which can be specified in the settings in the top of the program.